 The STANAG 4415 waveform can counter the effects of extreme multi-path delay (≤10 ms) and Doppler spread (≤50Hz).
 The 75 bps waveform receiver includes tone excision, enabling the suppression of up to 4 tones.

-The following tables give performance results for the RM Modems (HF Channel Simulator).
+The following tables give modem performance results (HF Channel Simulator).

 STANAG 4415 / MIL-STD-188-110B, 75 bps (NATO Robust) | |||||||